Carmona, Cavite: Early history

+Carmona history started with three brothers who came to the land of Carmona, which was at the time called Labac.

+Spanish colonial era

-Carmona was just a part of Silang.
+In 1595, Silang became a town.
+The former Sitio Labac became Barrio Latag.
+Carmona during that time was just a part of Silang.
 This is not surprising because in the early part of the Spanish regime, Silang included what are known today as the municipalities of Indang, San Francisco de Malabon (now General Trias), and Maragondon.
 Moreover, Alfonso, Amadeo, and Mendez were mere sitios of Indang; Santa Cruz de Malabon (now Tanza) was a part of San Francisco de Malabon or Malabon Grande; and Magallanes and Ternate were barrios of Maragondon.
 Furthermore, Maragondon itself had been a part of the Corregimiento of Mariveles on the opposite side of Manila Bay.